Pianist Misha Dichter

 Misha Dichter and the Ravinia Festival seem to go together like [insert

 your own favorite inseparable pair here].
-The summer of 2012
+The summer of 2012 marked

-music and solo recitals.
+recitals.
 Add to this his appearances downtown during the regular season,

 plus his many recordings, and we in the Windy City have enjoyed the best of

 this fine keyboard artist.

 He and I got together in the summer of 1994.
 I attended the performance

 where Dichter played the Grieg Piano Concerto

-in a Minor, and then went backstage during the second half of the concert for the
+in a Minor, and then went backstage during the second half of the concert

-was witty and spontaneous with his remarks.
+and was witty and spontaneous with his remarks.

 Here is what was said at that time . . . . . . .

 From the huge repertoire of piano music, how do you decide which pieces you’re

 going to play?

-It has been sort of concerto musical chairs within the past couple of
+It has been sort of concerto musical chairs within the past couple of months.

-started thinking that I maybe should begin repeating some concerti one of these days.
+I maybe should begin repeating some concerti one of these days.
 It’s

 exhilarating!
 There is no time for the cobwebs to gather.
 I was

 looking back at the last two months and it’s been interesting —

 a piece that I tried out for the first time that I’m actually playing with

 Chicago Symphony in October, the Stravinsky Concerto for Piano and Winds, this Grieg

 that I’ve just done, the three Beethoven concerti last week, Liszt Two, Mozart 467 and 466, and other little niceties like that.

 It’s been quite interesting to keep the mind alert like that.

 BD: Not just

 in a couple of months but over your whole career, how do you decide which

 MD: I consider everything wonderful and worthwhile,

 and it’s just a question of having enough time, which I just don’t.

 We always stay with friends in Chicago, and his piano in the living room has

 various volumes of the Complete Whoever.
-I start reading through things and I almost
+I start reading through things

-well, because I think of what I haven’t learned yet.
+very well, because I think of what I haven’t learned yet.
 It just is

 astounding how much we have to learn.

-BD: Is it
+BD: Is it nice,

-wonderful,

 and always it’s the perspective.
 In fact, that’s probably why it’s better

 to be jumping back and forth rather than playing the same piece.
 I

 come back to a piece like the Grieg after having played, let’s say, the Grieg

 Violin Sonata or reading through

 smaller lyric pieces of Grieg.
-Then I come back to the Piano Concerto or play other pieces
+Then I come back to the Piano Concerto or play other pieces of

-clichés.
 Going back to the score, every time realizing that anybody who thinks, “Oh

 that?
 Well, that’s a pops piece,” is a fool.